-When the Superintendent or Building Administrator determines that a suspension for more than five days may be warranted, he or she shall give reasonable notice to the student and the student's parents of their right to a fair hearing.
+When the Superintendent or Building Principal determines that a suspension for more than five days may be warranted, he or she shall give reasonable notice to the student and the student's parents of their right to a fair hearing.
 At the hearing the student shall have the right to be represented by counsel, the right to question witnesses against him or her and the right to present witnesses and other evidence on his or her behalf.

-The Superintendent shall personally hear and determine the proceeding or may, in his or her discretion, designate a Hearing Officer to conduct the hearing.
-The Hearing Officer shall be authorized to administer oaths and to issue subpoenas in conjunction with the proceeding before him or her.
+The Superintendent shall personally hear and determine the proceeding or may, in his or her decision, designate a hearing officer to conduct the hearing.
+The hearing officer shall be authorized to administer oaths and to issue subpoenas in conjunction with the proceeding before him or her.
 A record of the hearing shall be maintained, but no stenographic transcript shall be required.
 A tape recording shall be deemed a satisfactory record.
-The Hearing Officer shall make findings of fact and recommendations as to the appropriate measure of discipline to the Superintendent.
-The report of 'the Hearing Officer shall be advisory only, and the Superintendent may accept all or any part thereof.
+The hearing officer shall make findings of fact and recommendations as to the appropriate measure of discipline to the Superintendent.
+The report of the hearing officer shall be advisory only, and the Superintendent may accept all or any part thereof.

-An appeal of the decision of the Superintendent may be made to the Board of Education that will make its decision based solely upon the record before it.
-All appeals to the Board of Education must be in writing and submitted to the District Clerk within 10 business days of the date of the Superintendent's decision, unless the parents can show that extraordinary circumstances precluded them from doing so.
-The Board of Education may adopt in whole or in part the decision of the Superintendent.
-Final decisions of the Board of Education and suspensions by the Board of Education may be appealed to the Commissioner of Education within 30 days of the decision.
+An appeal of the decision of the Superintendent may be made to the Board that will make its decision based solely upon the record before it.
+All appeals to the Board must be in writing and submitted to the District Clerk within 10 business days of the date of the Superintendent's decision, unless the parents can show that extraordinary circumstances precluded them from doing so.
+The Board may adopt in whole or in part the decision of the Superintendent.
+Final decisions of the Board may be appealed to the Commissioner of Education within 30 days of the decision.

 c.
-Permanent suspension
+Permanent Suspension

-Permanent suspension is reserved for extraordinary circumstances such as where a student's conduct poses a life-threatening danger to the safety and well-being of other students, school personnel or any other person on school property or attending a school function.
+Permanent suspension is reserved for extraordinary circumstances such as where a student's conduct poses a life-threatening danger to the safety and well being of other students, school personnel or any other person lawfully on school property or attending a school function.